ross-svh-code/101-days-of-code/daily-log.md

 # 101 Days Of Code - Log

+### Day 23: May 23, 2018

+**Today's Progress**: Solved the 2nd part of week1, continueds problem set.

+**Thoughts**:

+**Link(s) to work**:

+### Day 22: May 22, 2018

+**Today's Progress**: Worked through week 1, continued and the problem sets from CS50.

+**Thoughts**: This course it definitely harder than following along with a teached like in Udemy, JavaScript30, etc. It makes you think and find answers to problems on your own which I like.
+It is also helping me implement writing pseudocode.
+It is a little strange that they don't have a solution for you to compare you problem sets too once you are done, as I feel my answers work, but might not be the best way to go about completing the task.

+**Link(s) to work**:

+### Day 21: May 21, 2018

+**Today's Progress**: Started CS50 and worked through the first weeks lectures and problem sets.
+Learning the basics of C

+**Thoughts**: I find it strange that everyone keeps suggesting CS50 while you are learning JavaScript and basic web development because I figured it would be best to learn one language at a time.
+CS50 starts off with learning C and then Python and then later gets into JS.
+I am listening to the power of the internet though and taking their advice to start CS50 early.

+**Link(s) to work**:

+### Helped a friend move over the weekend and wasn't able to get in any coding.
+Missed days 19 and 20.

 ### Day 18: May 18, 2018

 **Today's Progress**: Continueing [JavaScript30](https://javascript30.com/) for practice.
 Built the analog clock, a site where the customer can change CSS with input sliders using CSS variables.